weblineindia/React-Native-Picker-View/README.md

-# rn-weblineindia-picker-view
+# React Native Picker View

-A lightweight plugin and pure JavaScript React-Native component for custom picker that provides the same UI for both Android and IOS.
+A lightweight plugin and pure JavaScript ReactNative component for custom picker that provides the same UI for both Android and iOS.

 ## Getting started